tabiya-tech/compass/README.md

 3. After making your changes, ensure the code is clean, properly formatted and passes all tests.

+    You can use the provided script, `run-before-merge.sh`, for assistance.
+This script performs checking of the code formatting, linting, building, and testing on the subprojects of the repository.
+To run it, use the following command:

+    ```bash
+    ./run-before-merge.sh
+    ```

+    If you get any errors, fix them before proceeding.

 4. Commit them, and push to your fork.

 5. Use descriptive commit messages following [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).